 Insert or place the DO probe in situ at a measuring location representative of the sampling source.
 Do not measure dissolved oxygen from an intermediate container containing static sample.

 Take the DO of an effluent just before it enters the receiving water.
-If the effluent aerated prior to entering the surface water, take the DO reading in the receiving water right where it enters.
+If the effluent is aerated prior to entering the surface water, take the DO reading in the receiving water right where it enters.

 For well mixed surface waters, e.g., fast flowing streams, take the DO reading at approximately 1-2 feet below the surface or at mid-depth.